 Therapy for stress can be very helpful, especially when episodic acute stress is the issue.
 The simple act of talking to another person about stressors can be helpful, and speaking with a professional can be even more helpful.

-Cognitive behavioral therapy focuses on making changes in a person’s thinking processes and behaviors to change feelings.
+- Cognitive Behavioral Therapy: Cognitive behavioral therapy focuses on making changes in a person’s thinking processes and behaviors to change feelings.
 By changing the way a person thinks about and reacts to situations, the change may reduce that person’s stress.
 This approach may also work on assisting with time management skills, if appropriate.

-Exposure therapy consists of placing a person in a highly stressful or anxiety-producing situation and allowing them to build a tolerance to the feeling of stress.
+- Exposure Therapy: Exposure therapy consists of placing a person in a highly stressful or anxiety-producing situation and allowing them to build a tolerance to the feeling of stress.
 This process is usually done in gradual steps.
 For example, if a person has a phobia of spiders, they may first imagine a spider, then look at a picture of a spider and keep building up to having live spiders on their body.
 This approach is highly effective but often has low retention rates due to people fearing they will not be able to cope with exposure.

 Alternative Stress Management Techniques